mumby0168/WaterSportsRentalApi/README.md

 * Create a new asset
 * Update an existing asset
-* Delete an assert
+* Delete an asset
-* Get a single assert
+* Get a single asset
 * Get all assets

+## Customer Management

+* Register a customer
+* Get customers
+* Get customer
+* Update a customer
+* Delete a customer

+## Rental Management

+* Rent an asset
+* Return an asset
+* View customer rentals
+* View asset rentals history